 A service plan is a care plan that is created in partnership by the Care Coordinator, the patient, their family and caregivers and is based on the patient's unique needs.
 The plan of care is completely individual and geared towards achieving a patient's optimal health and wellness at home and in the community.
-The plan may include home care services directly through the CCACs or through service provider partners or support through additional community resources.
+The plan may include home care services directly from us or through service provider partners or support through additional community resources.

 Service Provider Organization (SPO)